rraks/configs/config/nvim/readme.md

 ## Configure
 1. Install plugins
+2. Install node
 `nvim `
 ` :PlugInstall`
-2. The above will install coc.nvim which is the completion manager I use.
+3. The above will install coc.nvim which is the completion manager I use.
 Install any language server from [here](https://github.com/neoclide/coc.nvim/wiki/Language-servers)
    For e.g, for python
    ` :CocInstall coc-python`